-

 When Should You Transplant Cannabis?

 In addition to the physical appearance of your plant, pay attention to the roots.
-If they are growing out of the drainage holes or appear to be squeezed tightly, it’s a sign that the plant has outgrown its current container and needs to be transplanted.
+If they grow out of the drainage holes or appear to be squeezed tightly, it’s a sign that the plant has outgrown its current container and needs to be transplanted.
 Otherwise, its growth may be stunted.

 How Much Space Should There Be?